Disentangling the critical signatures of neural activity

+We have shown that in the paradigmatic model described by Eq.~\eqref{eqn:OUprocess_vi} with $\mathcal{W}_{ij} = 0$ the extrinsic modulation alone generates power-law avalanches in the low-$\mathcal{D}^*$ limit.
+Yet, this extrinsic activity cannot explain correlations such as the ones observed in Figure \ref{fig:LFPData}e, {as shown by Eq.~\eqref{eqn:uncorrelated}}.
+Hence, we now consider the interacting model, i.e., we consider the case in which both the extrinsic and the intrinsic components of activity are present.

-{where $A_{ij}$ is the effective connectivity matrix describing the interaction between the $i$-th and the $j$-th unit.
-Since in the extrinsic model the units are uncorrelated, we show in the Supplemental Material \cite{supplemental_material} that we can infer the values of $A_{ij}$ directly from the data, by solving the inverse problem in such a way that the correlations of Eq.~\eqref{eqn:OUprocess_vi_int} match the experimentally-measured correlations $\sigma_{ij}$ of our LFPs.
-The different regimes for the interacting model are plotted in Figures \ref{fig:avalanches_model}b and \ref{fig:avalanches_model}d.}
+Since in the extrinsic model described in the previous section the units are uncorrelated, we can infer the values of $A_{ij}$ directly from the data \cite{Gilson2016}.
+In particular, we solve the inverse problem in such a way that the correlations of Eq.~\eqref{eqn:OUprocess_vi} match the experimentally-measured correlations $\sigma_{ij}$ of our LFPs (see Methods).
+The effective connectivity $A$ obeys the Lyapunov equation

-As shown in Figures \ref{fig:avalanches_model}e-f-g, all avalanches exponents $\tau \approx 1.6$, $\tau_t \approx 1.75$ and $\delta \approx 1.28$ are not changed significantly by the inclusion of direct interactions among the units, nor the high $\mathcal{D}^*$ regime is changed either as shown in Figures \ref{fig:avalanches_model}h-i-j.
-Let us note that these exponents are different from the ones obtained in LFP data, but this is perhaps not surprising.
-In fact, {beside the simplicity of this paradigmatic model,} such exponents have been found to depend on the experimental settings \cite{Fosque2021} and on individual variability \cite{Fontenele2019}. {Nevertheless}, our framework reproduces the ubiquitous scaling exponent $\delta \approx 1.28$ \cite{Fontenele2019, Buendia2021}, which we also find in our experimental settings in MUAs data \cite{Mariani2021b}.
+The different regimes for the interacting model with such interaction matrix are plotted in Figures \ref{fig:avalanches_model}b and \ref{fig:avalanches_model}d.